SS Winfield Scott: Wreckage and salvage

 The remains of Winfield Scott are located under 25–30 ft of water in the Channel Islands National Park and Marine Sanctuary.
 The wreckage site was verified in 1981 and was registered with the National Register of Historic Places in 1988.
 The site is protected by California and United States law, which prohibits divers from removing any part of the wreckage.

 A salvage operation was undertaken in 1894, utilizing San Pedro.
 Much of the iron machinery, as well as hundreds of copper bolts, were recovered.
 An additional salvage operation during World War II recovered additional iron and brass for the war effort.

 The remaining wreckage is considered important from an historical perspective, as it represents a tangible example of mid-19th century shipbuilding.
 Although much of the wooden hull has long since disintegrated, some of the machinery is still relatively intact.

 Between 1853 and 1980, more than 140 shipwrecks were documented in the Channel Islands National Park Marine Sanctuary.
 As of December 2000, twenty sites had been located.
 The prevailing currents and weather conditions of the area make it a dangerous place for navigation.

+In 1987, the California Wreck Divers Club was the subject of a sting operation to discourage salvage divers from bringing up artifacts from the Winfeld Scott and other ships in the Santa Barbara Channel.
+A coin was brought up from the Winfield Scott that was the major target of the subsequent legal case.